Interim Director: Rebecca Richard (firstname.lastname@example.org)

 A crucial element of the teacher education programs at Eastern University is the securing of high quality field experiences and the gaining of competencies needed to become successful teachers.
 Field experiences are gained by participating in classrooms in a variety of ways which range from initial observations at Stage 1 and progressing to fully teaching students at Stage 4.
 These experiences expand the prospective teacher's comprehension of effective classroom practices and assist students into converting theoretical constructs into practical teaching strategies and methods.
 All of these field experiences are tied into coursework where students converse with their professors and write papers that memorialize their understandings in writing.

-Student teaching, the full-semester, culminating experience of our teacher education program, is required prior to applying for a Pennsylvania teaching (Instructional I) certification.
-Students may fulfill this requirement either at the undergraduate or the graduate level by concurrently enrolling in and successfully completing course requirements in Student Teaching (EDU610 for graduates and EDU410 for undergraduates) and Practicum (EDU620 for graduates and EDU420 for undergraduates).
+Student teaching is the culminating experience of our teacher education program and is required prior to applying for a Pennsylvania teaching (Instructional I) certification.
+Students may fulfill this requirement either at the undergraduate or the graduate level by concurrently enrolling in and successfully completing course requirements in Student Teaching and Practicum.
 Student Teaching and Practicum, combined, make up a full-semester load (15 credits for undergraduates & 9 credits for graduates) and provide a student with hands-on preparation for a successful job in the teaching field.

 Before applying to student teach, you must meet all the following requirements:

-NOTE: You may only request schools/school districts that are within 30 miles of the St. Davids campus or an Eastern University student teaching supervisor.
+NOTE: Request schools/school districts that are within 30 miles of the St. Davids campus or an Eastern University student teaching supervisor.
 You are required to provide your own transportation.

 All clearances (TB, Child Abuse, State Police and F.B.I) are valid one year from date of issue.
 Students are to keep the originals in their possession and submit copies of each clearance by the appropriate deadline (Feb 1 for fall candidates and Sep 1 for spring candidates) in order to be assigned to a student teaching placement.
-All paperwork may be submitted via email, mail, fax, or dropped off in person.
-Required clearances are (links open in new window):
+All documents must be uploaded to Castle Branch.

 - Child Abuse History Clearance (Act 151)